Substance Use & Addiction Research at the UW

 Center for Novel Therapeutics in Addiction Psychiatry (NTAP)

-Directors: Nathan Sackett, MD, MS, and Darron T. Smith, PhD, PA-C.
+Directors: Nathan Sackett, MD, MS

 The mission of the UW Center for Novel Therapeutics in Addiction Psychiatry is to create powerful new ways of treating people struggling with alcohol, opioid, tobacco and other addictions by combining psychedelic compounds with evidence-based behavioral interventions.